Ryagg/st-archive/README.md

 #### **Imagery**

-All images were taken from [Unsplash](https://unsplash.com).
+All background images were taken from [Unsplash](https://unsplash.com).
 Credit for the individual pictures is given below in the media section.
+All book covers were obtained from [Memory Alpha](https://memory-alpha.fandom.com/wiki/Portal:Main).
+For information about the license, please refer to the media section.
+For sources for each book cover, please refer to the separate [SOURCES.md](SOURCES.md).

 ### **Wireframes**